Unique Technology for Innovative Continuous Reservoir Monitoring

 We have proven the concept

-of measuring the water pressure of the thin water film in pre- drained core samples (DEMO2000)
+of measuring the water pressure of the thin water film in pre-drained core samples (DEMO2000).

 Value estimates

-One well cost
+One well costs

 in average